 Forensic Medicine

-Master of Science in Forensic Medicine (MS, Pathway)
+Master of Science in Forensic Medicine (MS)

 The degree program is a 40-credit program leading to a Master of Science in Forensic Medicine.
 Applicants to the program will have a strong foundation in biology, chemistry and anatomy and physiology.
 It provides a solid foundation in the theory, concepts and principles of forensic medicine, the medico-legal and technical aspects of death scene investigations and clinical pathology skills.
-The emerging demands, roles and responsibilities of medico-legal investigators and clinical forensic specialists are also addressed.
+The emerging demands and the roles and responsibilities of medico-legal investigators and clinical forensic specialists are also addressed.

 All applicants for the Master of Science in Forensic Medicine must have successfully completed a bachelor’s degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0 or better.
 Candidates will be evaluated utilizing a holistic admissions process.
+Upper-level life science courses, such as anatomy and physiology, are required.
+Appropriateness of coursework for the Master of Science in Forensic Medicine program is up to the discretion of the program director.

 Admissions Process